-- Completion of the 36-hour general education core, including Statistics, General Psychology, and the foreign language requirement Minimum GPA 3.00; junior standing. - Completion and approval of the Psychology BA degree program application; the academic background and preparation of each potential major is carefully considered, and an interview or writing sample may be required. - Selection and assigning of a Psychology BA program academic advisor.
+- Completion of the 36-hour general education core, including Statistics, General Psychology, and the foreign language requirement Minimum GPA 3.00; junior standing. - Selection and assigning of a Psychology BA program academic advisor.

 Each student will complete the 36-hour general education core, and two (2) hours of physical education classes.
 Two semesters of foreign language are required.
 Students should also complete at least one college level Biology course equivalent to BSC 2010.
 (Transfer students who have completed at least 60 semester hours, including courses that satisfy the 36-hour general education core at Florida College, will not be required to complete the PE activities courses.)